globalcosmos/neptoon/docs/user-guide/installation.md

 When you execute this command:

 - A local server will start automatically
-- Your terminal will display a URL (typically http://localhost:XXXX)
+- The launcher should automatically start in a browser window
-- Copy this URL and open it in your web browser
+- Your terminal will also display a URL (typically http://localhost:8501)
-- The neptoon GUI will load in your browser window
+- You can copy this URL and open it in your web browser

 ### Uninstallation